New Parent Information

 What is the physical activities uniform for Fairfields Primary School?

-- Black or white shorts
+- Black shorts or tracksuit bottoms.

 - Trainers or plimsolls (for outdoor activities)